Christopher J. Cormier

 Based in Washington, DC, Chris has substantial experience successfully litigating and trying complex, high-stakes cases.
 He has obtained more than $1.5 billion in verdicts and settlements for clients in federal and state courts across the country.

-Quoting feeback from peers and clients, one leading legal publication notes that "Chris is a considered, careful, but relentless advocate" who "is quick on his feet and not afraid to get down into the weeds" and a "great co-counsel," while another states that he is "lauded as 'an excellent competition plaintiff lawyer' who is regularly engaged in high-value antitrust proceedings before state and federal courts."
+Quoting feedback from peers and clients, one leading legal publication notes that "Chris is a considered, careful, but relentless advocate" who "is quick on his feet and not afraid to get down into the weeds" and a "great co-counsel," while another states that he is "lauded as 'an excellent competition plaintiff lawyer' who is regularly engaged in high-value antitrust proceedings before state and federal courts."
 He repeatedly has been named to the Lawdragon 500 Leading Plaintiff Financial Lawyers guide and the Lawdragon 500 Leading Plaintiff Consumer Lawyers guide, honored as one of the top plaintiffs’ antitrust lawyers in the Global Competition Review’s Who’s Who Legal: Competition publications, selected to the Best Lawyers in America in the areas of antitrust and commercial litigation, recognized by Benchmark Plaintiff as an Antitrust Litigation Star, and called a “Rising Star” in the field of antitrust litigation by Super Lawyers.
+Chris is a Fellow of the American Bar Foundation, an honorary organization of lawyers, judges, and scholars whose careers have demonstrated outstanding dedication to the welfare of their communities and the highest principles of the legal profession, and whose membership is limited to one percent of licensed lawyers in each jurisdiction.

 Chris has led and is leading the prosecution of numerous cases as court-appointed lead counsel in nationwide antitrust and consumer privacy class actions and on behalf of individual and corporate clients in high-value commercial disputes in courts across the country.